 What are the symptoms of omega-3 deficiency?

-Because omega-3 fats are so important to the way your body functions, not getting enough may lead to complications.
+Because omega-3 fats are so important to the way your body functions, not getting enough may lead to negative health outcomes.

 Although omega-3 deficiency is rare, omega-3 insufficiency is pretty common in the United States.

 - increased risk of mood disorders like depression and anxiety

 - skin issues like rough skin, dermatitis, and lesions

 - increased risk of neurodegenerative conditions

 - increased inflammation

 - impaired vision